 Sounds Great!
 How Do I Join?

 Join N.C.
 Cooperative Extension, Durham County Center, Keep Durham Beautiful, TreesDurham, and the City of Durham for a Tree Keeper Training Series!
-This three-part series will cover the basics of winter tree planting and care, and prepare you to lead small groups in tree plantings as a Durham Tree Keeper.
+This four-part series will cover the basics of tree biology, planting, and care, and prepare you to lead small groups in tree plantings as a Durham Tree Keeper.